Vih-Rodrigues/Tech-Store/README.md

 # Tech Store

 A simple virtual store project built with HTML, CSS, JavaScript, and JSON data.
-This project was developed during the introductory module of the postgraduate course in Software Engineering at USP/ESALQ.
+This version was developed as part of the introductory module of the postgraduate course in Software Engineering at USP/ESALQ.

+It is a basic, class-oriented implementation designed for learning purposes and can be expanded or improved in future iterations.

 ## Structure